hakerdefo/pmytd/README.md

 pmytd can,

-  - Download videos from youtube and other video sharing websites.
+  - Download videos from YouTube and other video sharing websites.
-  - Download and extract audio (mp3) from videos on youtube and other video sharing websites.
+  - Download and extract audio (MP3) from videos on YouTube and other video sharing websites.
-  - Download entire youtube playlists (video and audio).
+  - Download entire YouTube playlists (video and audio).

 pmytd is a helper script for Ricardo Garcia's wonderful youtube-dl.
 You can view the list of all websites from which pmytd can download video(s) here,